HCDE 590–591 Capstone · MindOS

 What changed across rounds.

 This synthesis compresses the full evaluation set into one view: three avatar-related questions, SUS, and VADER.
 The clearest movement came from sentiment, where VADER was the only statistically significant measure and showed the strongest overall effect.
+Q3 trended towards significance with a p<0.1 and large effect size.

 MindOS · HCDE 591 · Project Rewire